Paruppu keerai sambar, a no tamarind sambar recipe with fresh green leaves and tuvar dal. A delicious combination with steaming hot rice and ghee.

 - ½ cup tuvar dal/toor dal/split pigeon peas

-- 2 nos medium-sized tomatoes chopped or 3 tbsp tomato puree
+- 2 nos medium-sized tomatoes chopped or 3 tablespoon tomato puree

 - 2 nos red chilies i used round variety, crushed